ElektroStudios/Automatic-Temp-File-Cleaner-for-Visual-Studio/CONTRIBUTING.md

 ## 💪 Contributing

 Your contribution is highly appreciated!.
-If you have any ideas, suggestions, or encounter issues, feel free to open an issue by clicking [here](https://github.com/ElektroStudios/PROJECT_NAME/issues/new/choose).
+If you have any ideas, suggestions, or encounter issues, feel free to open an issue.

 Your input helps make this Work better for everyone.
 Thank you for your support! 🚀